 - oh yeah—and get the five blog posts edited and scheduled that were sitting in my queue.

 I had it mostly together that day.
-Sometimes I even felt proud that I could do everything I was doing trying to raise our 3 kids nearly as a single parent due to extensive travel my husband’s job required, all while desperately trying to build a business (my one thing, it felt, for myself.)
+Sometimes I even felt proud that I could do everything I was doing trying to raise our 3 kids nearly as a single parent due to the extensive travel my husband’s job required, all while desperately trying to build a business (my one thing, it felt, for myself.)

 I patted my leg, giving myself a pep talk as I circled CVS and then stopped in my place in line.